Culture Crawl: February 20, 2025

 • 7 PM - 9 PM | Nautilus Sonesta South Florida Symphony Series

-• Experience the magic of world-class music, set against Nautilus Sonesta Miami Beach Hotel's iconic backdrop of timeless Art Deco elegance and sleek modern sophistication.
-Enjoy a vibrant mix of classical and pop hits in the hotel's stylish and whimsical Bridge Room on November 21, December 19, and January 16.
+• Announcing the Nautilus Sonesta South Florida Symphony Series!
+Experience the magic of world-class music, set against the iconic backdrop of timeless Art Deco elegance and sleek modern sophistication.
+Join us from 7-9pm for an unforgettable evening with the South Florida Symphony String Quartet, performing a vibrant mix of classical and pop hits in the stylish and whimsical Bridge Room.

 NORTH BEACH